-Prior to the public presentation, your supervisors independently establish a preliminary indication of the grade, based on the thesis, showcase, and process, according to the assessment criteria for the course.
+Prior to the public presentation, your supervisors independently establish a preliminary indication of the grade, based on the thesis, showcase and process, according to the assessment criteria of the course.
 They meet before the graduation to discuss their individual findings, and to prepare for the final assessment.
-The client mentor has no formal say in the preliminary mark, but is allowed to share experiences and findings on your performance with your supervisors.
+The client mentor has no formal say in the preliminary mark, but may share experiences and findings on your performance with your supervisors.

 You are required to present your project to everyone involved, and you can also invite family, friends and other interested persons to join the presentation.
 Within a maximum of 30 minutes you can explain what you have done and which the outcomes are.

-The presentation should be given in English, is organised at the IDE Faculty and is open to public .
+The presentation should be given in English, be organised at the IDE Faculty and open to the public 12.
 Communication of the project is a topic in the rubric.

-&lt;sup>12 If an embargo on your project is requested and granted, the audience present at the public presentation can be asked to sign a Non-Disclosure Agreement (NDA), which will be provided by TU Delft.
-A request can be made at IDE's Valorisation desk (see paragraph 11).
+12 If an embargo on your project is requested and granted, the audience present at the public presentation can be asked to sign a Non-Disclosure Agreement (NDA) which will be provided by TU Delft.
+A request can be made at IDE's Valorisation desk (see also Chapter 11).